jm2292236/phase-1-project/README.md

 ![Main screen](./images/main%20screen.png)

-Once the user press Enter or click the Lookup button the app execute a fetch to get the countries data
+Once the user presses Enter or clicks the Lookup button the app executes a fetch to get the countries data

         // Look in the API for the provided name const nameToLookup = document.getElementById("nameToLookup").value;